Skip to main content

 Link copied!

-Here are the steps you need to follow to create a content type schema and register it as a content type from which the user can create content.
+Here's a summary of the steps to create a content type schema and register it as a content type from which users can create content:

 • Create a content type schema and give it a unique URL.
 The URL just needs to be valid to ensure that the schema is valid JSON schema format.
 The URL will not be resolved and we do not enforce any naming standards